Yediyurappa confident about winning RR Nagar& Sira assembly bypolls by huge margins | Politics

 Karnataka Chief Minister B S Yediyurappa on Sunday expressed confidence about the ruling BJP winning both Rajarajeshwari Nagar and Sira assembly bypolls, results for which will be declared on November 10, by huge margins.
 "We will win R R Nagar by (a margin of) 35,000-40,000 votes.
 In Sira also we will win by about 20,000-25,000 votes.

 I'm not saying it today, I had said it ahead of the elections and on the polling day," he told reporters here.
-The Chief Minister the Congress has probably taken this prediction lightly and would know the truth once the results are out.
+The Chief Minister said the Congress has probably taken this prediction lightly and would know the truth once the resultsare out.

 "If Yediyurappa says something, it will be after thinking ten times and after understanding the public opinion.
 So 100 per cent we will win both seats by a huge margin," he added.
-To a question about Leader of the Opposition Siddaramaiah's claim that the results would be in favour of Congress, he said, "Siddaramaiah will get to know when the results are out on November 10.
+Asked about Leader of the Opposition Siddaramaiah's claim that the results would favour the Congress, he said "Siddaramaiah will get to know when the results are out on November 10.
 I wish him good luck."
-Exit polls have indicated that the BJP will sweep Rajarajeshwari Nagar and Sira bypolls.
+Exit polls have indicated that the BJP will sweep the Rajarajeshwari Nagar and Sira bypolls.

 The BJP, which has never won the Sira seat, had fielded radiologist Dr C M Rajesh Gowda, son of former Congress MP C P Mudalagiriyappa, who recently joined the party.
 The Congress and JD(S), considered traditional rivals in the region, had fielded former Minister T B Jayachandra and Ammajamma.